en3sis/hans/README.md

 ## Invite to server

-Bring Hans to your Discord server and start using his available features right away by inviting it to your server [here 🔗](https://discord.com/api/oauth2/authorize?client_id=403523619222847488&permissions=0&scope=bot%20applications.commands).
-It's using the latest `hans:nightly` image with the latest features.
+Bring Hans to your Discord server and start using his available features immediately [here 🔗](https://discord.com/oauth2/authorize?client_id=403523619222847488).
+It uses the latest `hans:nightly` image with the latest features.

 The list of commands & plugins can be found [here 🔗](https://github.com/en3sis/hans/wiki/Commands-&-Plugins)

 ## Developing Hans

-> 🪬 **NOTE**: Please consider opening an issue and PR for bugs, suggestions or new features.
+> 🪬 **NOTE**: Please consider opening an issue and PR for bugs, suggestions, or new features.

 ---

 ### 🔅 Prepare environment

-Before running any command, run `npm install && cp .env.template .env`, fill all the env variables needed.
+Before running any command, run `npm install && cp .env.template .env`, and fill in all the env variables needed.
 To create your application, visit [Discord's Developer Portal](https://discord.com/developers/docs/intro)

 > 🪬 **IMPORTANT**: A Supabase instance is needed for the bot to work.
 A free cluster should be more than enough (even for small bots & communities) for development.